top of page

 Improving risk prediction is crucial

-Better risk assessment for PPH would not only save lives and avoid complications, but would eliminate a source of racial inequity in obstetrics care.
+Better risk assessment for postpartum hemorrhaging would not only save lives and avoid complications, but would eliminate a source of racial inequity in obstetrics care.

 bottom of page